 Eni is committed to creating a work environment in which a diversity of personal and cultural views are regarded both as assets and as sources of mutual enrichment, as well as critical to our sustainability as a business.

 Building partnerships with the countries we operate in has always been part of how we work and has enabled us to grow into a global energy company.
 Everyone contributes and shares their culture, creating a genuine professional community.
-Data from our Upstream operations shows the percentage of local employees out of the total workforce reaches 87 per cent in countries where we have a long-term presence (such as Nigeria, Congo, Egypt, Libya and Kazakhstan).
-Numbers are also rising steadily in countries that have recently joined the Group (such as Mexico, Ghana and Myanmar).
+Data from our Upstream operations shows the percentage of local employees out of the total workforce reaches 86 per cent in countries where we have a long-term presence (such as Nigeria, Congo, Egypt, Libya and Kazakhstan).
+Numbers are also rising steadily in countries that have recently joined the Group (such as Mexico, United Arab Emirates and Myanmar).
 It’s also worth noting that in all the countries we operate in, we guarantee a minimum rate of pay significantly higher than the market rate for our local staff.

 Diversity in practice